A CENTURY OF EVIDENCE

 - One of the first recorded spills by Teck Cominco is of 6,330 pounds of mercury that leaked directly into the Columbia.
 Teck does not report the massive spill to Canadian Authorities for 5 weeks.
 Once the Canadian Ministry notifies the United States authorities no action is taken, neither to warn residents in communities or tribes along the river, or an environmental investigation.
 The Canadian Ministry files a lawsuit against Teck.
 The smelter eventually pleads guilty and pays a $5000 fine to Canada’s B.C.
 Environment Ministry.

 1981 – A memo, from Canada’s B.C.
 Environment Ministry, estimates Teck has been dumping up to 20 pounds of mercury a day into the river for an unknown amount of years.

 1989– Teck is fined twice, by The Canadian B.C.
 Environment Ministry, for exceeding waste management permit limits, under Canada’s Waste Management Act.

 1990 – Teck reports a spill of 300-400 gallons of concentrated sulfuric acid.
 The accident is not reported until 14 hours after time of spill because, according to the B.C.
 Environment Incident Report, the plant’s alarm did not sound.

-1991 - Teck violates their waste management permit with a spill of zinc and cadmium.
+1991 – Teck violates their waste management permit with a spill of zinc and cadmium.
 They plead guilty and agree to pay $40,000 towards a Canadian river study.
-The United States never requests the same be done for the United States areas impacted by all the spills.
+Teck’s toxins impact only approximately 3 miles of the Columbia River before crossing into the United States.
+However, the $40,000 study stopped at the Canadian border.

 1992 – Teck’s records indicate, on average, dumping 200 tons of sulfuric acid a day into the river.
 Their Canadian discharge permits allow this, the United States has access to these documents and the right to issue a stop, the United States never requests to see any documents.